Guest

 Mood Swings and Depression

-Low testosterone levels can cause mood swings and depression.
+Low testosterone levels have previously been linked to mood swings and depression.
 Testosterone therapy can help to improve mood and reduce depression, but stopping testosterone therapy can cause these symptoms to return (4).

 Loss of Muscle Mass and Strength